CLIMATE - SOIL - BALTIC SEA - BIODIVERSITY

 In spring 2019, a large long-term field experiment was established in collaboration with TWINWIN and Viikki Research farm (Faculty of Agriculture and Forestry, University of Helsinki).
 The field experiment consists of seven different treatments comparing four different levels of biodiversity to conventional monoculture treatments and bare fallow.
 The cultivated plant species is barley.
 The eight undersown plant species are either all under barley, or in doubles or groups of four or eight species.
 Grouping is designed to take into account their functional traits (shallow or deep rooted, ability of N2-fixation or not).
 After barley harvest, conventional controls are tilled, and diversity treatments are left non-tilled until spring.
 The experiment consists of 60 plots.

-The investigated parameters in the experiments are for instance plant cover, plant pathogens, yield, root and soil microbiology, soil chemistry and greenhouse gas exchange.
+The investigated parameters in the experiments are for instance plant cover, plant pathogens, yield, root and soil microbiology, soil chemistry, greenhouse gas exchange, and soil animals.
 The results are used to improve soil carbon model Yasso.

 Read our news piece on the project.